qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   QgsApplication.symbolLayerRegistry().addSymbolLayerType(FooSymbolLayerMetadata())

-You should pass layer type (the same as returned by the layer) and symbol type (marker/line/fill) to the constructor of parent class. :func:`createSymbolLayer() <qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayer>` takes care of creating an instance of symbol layer with attributes specified in the `props` dictionary.
-And there is :func:`createSymbolLayerWidget() <qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayerWidget>` method which returns settings widget for this symbol layer type.
+You should pass layer type (the same as returned by the layer) and symbol type (marker/line/fill) to the constructor of parent class. :meth:`createSymbolLayer() <qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayer>` takes care of creating an instance of symbol layer with attributes specified in the `props` dictionary.
+And there is :meth:`createSymbolLayerWidget() <qgis.core.QgsSymbolLayerAbstractMetadata.createSymbolLayerWidget>` method which returns settings widget for this symbol layer type.

 The last step is to add this symbol layer to the registry --- and we are done.